-There are many things you can do to be a good tenant!
-Some suggestions for things to pay attention to are below:
+There are many things you can do to be a good tenant.
+Below are items to pay attention to:

 Rent payment plan

-Nothing is more important to the landlord that getting the rent on time!
-Make sure you have a plan for how and when you will pay the rent.
-Many landlords do not take a check, so you may need to get a money order.
-Have a plan for getting the money order and for getting it to the landlord or the property manager.
+Nothing is more important to the landlord than getting the rent on time.
+Make sure you have a plan for how and when you will do so.
+Many landlords do not take a check, so you may need to get a money order or certified check.
+Have a plan for getting the money and for getting it to the landlord or the property manager.
 Make sure you get a receipt for your payment whenever possible.
 If you need supports for getting your rent paid, be sure that this need is part of your person-centered plan.

-Some neighbors can become good friends, and some you may not get along with.
-If a neighbor is doing something that disturbs you, the best thing to do it talk with the property manager or landlord about the issue.
+Some neighbors can become good friends.
+Some you may not get along with.
+If a neighbor is doing something that disturbs you, the best thing to do is talk with the property manager or landlord about the issue.
 They will know how to handle things.
 It is not recommended that you talk directly to the neighbor.

-Your relationship with the property manager is very important!
-The property manager is there to help you and work with you to be successful.
+Your relationship with the property manager is very important.
+He or she is there to help you and work with you to be successful.
 If you have questions about living in your new home, ask the property manager.
-If you have a concern, tell the property manager.
+If you have a concern, tell him or her

 As a person with a disability, you are entitled under Fair Housing Law to request changes in the rules that will help to address a disability-related need.
 This is called a “reasonable accommodation.”
 More information on laws protecting people with disabilities in housing can be found under the Fair Housing tab.
 Examples of reasonable accommodations related to the community rules include having someone else copied on all communication to you such as your family or case manager, having an alternative method of disposing of trash if you are not able to reach the dumpster door, having alternative pest control chemicals if you have a chemical sensitivity, having an assistance animal that helps you with tasks or provides necessary emotional support and having an additional key fob for staff or family.